 Born in Bendigo and having lived in north-east Victoria all his life, the move to ANAM in 2018 was his first chance to live in a big city after finishing secondary schooling in Albury at the end of 2017.

-Caleb is a keen orchestral cellist, having driven eight hours return every weekend for the last four years to play in the Melbourne Youth Orchestra as Principal Cellist, as well as to have lessons with MSO cellist Rohan de Korte.
-He has also played in a range of Australian Youth Orchestra (AYO) programs and will be participating in AYO seasons, National Music Camp, Chamber Players and AYO/MSO Fellowship in 2018.
+Caleb is a keen orchestral cellist, having driven eight hours return every weekend for four years to play in the Melbourne Youth Orchestra as Principal Cellist, as well as to have lessons with MSO Cellist Rohan de Korte.
+He has also played in a range of Australian Youth Orchestra (AYO) programs and will be performing with AYO for their International Tour later this year.
 He was a finalist in the Melbourne Recital Centre’s Bach Competition in 2015, and was awarded the Clifford Hocking Scholarship in the same year.

 Musician Beneficiary Support generously provided by ANAMsyndicate – Michael and Lizanne Goodwin, Sheila Hirst and Kym Thompson, James Turnbull, Frances and Daniel Wallace, Christina and Terry Hart, Hywel Sims, Mary and Arnold Bram, Jannie Brown, Ian Greer, Anonymous (1)

 Image by Pia Johnson